-Children’s Books for Teaching Character Traits in the Classroom
+Picture Books for Teaching Character Traits in the Classroom

 Teaching Character Traits

 Picture book authors don’t spend a lot of time describing every aspect of a character, like in chapter books or novels.
-Your students need to learn how to infer information from the text, and illustrations.
+So, your students need to learn how to infer information from the text, and illustrations.

 - Define character traits by clarifying the difference between character traits and emotions.

-- Highlight the difference between internal (actions, words, thoughts and actions) and external traits (physical characteristics).
+- Highlight the difference between internal (actions, words, thoughts, and actions) and external traits (physical characteristics).

 - Use the vocabulary of character traits as much as possible so they become second nature to your students.

-Books for Teaching Character Traits
+Questions to Use When Teaching Character Traits

 - What caused [character] to change?

-- Describe the challenges faced by [character].
+- Describe the challenges faced by [character]?
 How did they overcome them?